Last updated Jul 5, 2022.

-Emmerson chose Corevist to restore customer self-service in a B2B portal.
+Emmerson chose Corevist Launch to restore customer self-service through a new B2B portal.
 They’re a great example of a company that was winning in the portal game, experienced a setback, and turned it around for a better customer experience than ever before.

 “Having live access to their entire account portfolio enables our customers to trust the information they are seeing.
 They can self-serve immediately and export data to analyze further as required.”

 3. Oregon Tool – 12 unified B2B portals in 9 countries

 Oregon Tool is a leading manufacturer of precision cutting equipment for applications as diverse as forestry, lawn and garden, agriculture, and farming.
 The company faced competitive pressure to launch a B2B portal, and they needed to move customer interaction away from phone, fax, and email to reduce the burden on customer service staff.

 But Oregon Tool didn’t just need one portal.
 With end user sales in more than 110 countries under numerous brands, the company needed to serve their dealers and distributors with B2B portals in the right languages.
 They also needed these portals to display the right data from SAP ERP to every customer, every time.